Content style guide

 - Avoid linking to PDFs as much as possible.

 - If a link opens a calendar, YouTube video, XLS, or other file format, add the relevant icon from the Components section in the Design System.
+This does not apply to pages housed within Drupal.

 Linking to external sites